Somatic Reflections on the Qualities That Sustain Embodied Leadership

 Embodied Meaning

-Stillness often arrives as permission.
+Stillness often feels like being granted permission.

 Somatic Noticing

-You might explore stillness this way:
+You might explore stillness this way.

-• Where does your body soften?
+• Where does your body soften when you stop anticipating?

-• Where does it resist?
+• Where does it stay engaged?
+What is it still protecting?

 Point of Remembrance